Copyright 1994 - 2018 Bill's Bible Basics

 Last Updated :

-Judas Iscariot Betrays The Lord For Thirty Pieces Of Silver, Matthew's Reference About "Jeremy The Prophet", Zechariah's Prophecy Concerning Judas, Adam Clarke's Commentary On The Jeremy Discrepancy, R. A. Torrey's Treasury Of Scripture Knowledge On The Jeremy Problem, What Is A Polyglot Bible?, Peter & The Apostles Vote For Matthias As New 12th Apostle, King David's Prophecy Concerning Judas' Treachery And Fate, Jesus' Comments Concerning Judas' Possession And Betrayal, Twelve Apostles On Twelve Thrones Judging The Twelve Tribes, Twelve Thrones Minus Judas Or Twelve Thrones With Judas?, At What Point Did Jesus Learn Of Judas' Coming Treachery?, Did Jesus Know Everything While He Occupied Human Flesh?, But My Father Only, Jesus' Prayer Time Communication With God The Father, Why Did God The Father Have To Show Jesus Certain Things?, Was Jesus' Knowledge Purposely Limited By God The Father While He Performed His Earthly Mission?, Jesus In The Garden Of Gethsemane, Jesus Was Obedient Unto Death And He Endured All Things That We Endure In The Flesh, High Priest, A Name Above Every Name And Every Knee Shall Bow, Jesus And Disciples On The Mount Of Transfiguration, Judas Exposed?, Twelve Foundations Containing Names Of The Twelve Apostles, Paul: Apostle To The Gentiles And The Least Of The Apostles, Was Matthias The New Twelfth Apostle Or Was Saul Of Tarsus?, Is Judas Meant To Serve As An Example Of The Extent Of God's Love, Grace, Mercy & Forgiveness?, Universal Reconciliation, Shame And Everlasting Contempt, Closing Remarks
+Judas Iscariot Betrays Jesus For Thirty Pieces Of Silver, Matthew's Reference Regarding "Jeremy The Prophet", The Prophet Zechariah's Prophecy Regarding Judas, Aceldama: The Potter's Field, Adam Clarke's Commentary Regarding The Jeremy Discrepancy, R. A. Torrey's Treasury Of Scripture Knowledge Regarding Jeremy Problem, Definition: Polyglot Bible, Peter And The Apostles Vote For Matthias, King David's Prophecy Concerning Judas' Treachery And Fate, Jesus' Comments About Judas' Possession And Betrayal, Twelve Apostles On Twelve Thrones Judging The Twelve Tribes, Twelve Thrones Minus Judas Or Twelve Thrones With Judas?, At What Point Did Jesus Learn Of Judas' Coming Treachery?, Did Jesus Know Everything While He Occupied Human Flesh?, But My Father Only, Jesus' Prayer Time Communication With His Father, Why Did God The Father Have To Show Jesus Certain Things?, Was Jesus' Knowledge Purposely Limited By God The Father?, Jesus In The Garden Of Gethsemane, Jesus Was Obedient Unto Death, Jesus Endured All Things That We Endure In The Flesh, High Priest, A Name Above Every Name, Every Knee Shall Bow At Jesus' Name

 Many people will undoubtedly find the title of this article interesting.
 I know that I most certainly would, if I were not its author.
 I will be candid with you and tell you up front that I cannot provide a definitive answer to my own questions.
 However, I would like to offer a possible answer, which some of you will no doubt find both intriguing, and perhaps controversial.